InterfloraDanmark/bowling-opgave/README.md

 ## Bowling-point algoritme

-Implementer en algoritme som fortløbende kan beregne summen for et spil, der følger [10-kegle reglerne](https://en.wikipedia.org/wiki/Ten-pin_bowling#Traditional_scoring) til pointberegning i bowling.
+Implement an algoritme which continuesly calculates the sum of a game, which follows the [10-pin rule](https://en.wikipedia.org/wiki/Ten-pin_bowling#Traditional_scoring) for point calculation in bowling.

-For at løse opgaven skal du bruge to REST API endpoints som midlertidigt tilbydes af SKAT:
+In order to resolve the task you have to use the two REST API endpoints which are temporarily provided:

 <table>
   <tbody>